gcdata/Coursera-DS3-SamsungProject/README.md

 		- Add the Subjects to dataset 'SamsungDFAll' using cbind.

-  - Output the combined data set as csv file 'Merged.csv'
+  - Output the combined data set as csv file 'Merged.csv' (see Merged.zip)

 SUMMARIZE DATA